Skip to main content

 --input-remote

-Use --input-remote to set the rclone remote name that points to the input files.
+Use --input-remote to set the rclone remote name for the remote INPUT_DIRECTORY.

 --kit-configuration

-Use --kit-configuration to overwrite the kit configuration in RunParameters.json with one of the following valid values:
+Use --kit-configuration to overwrite the kit configuration in RunParameters.json.
+Use one of the following valid values:

 • 150Cycles for a 2 x 75 kit